deepanshs/mrsimulator/docs/installation/users.rst

 See :ref:`requirements` for a full list of requirements.

-Make sure you have the required version of python by typing the following in the terminal,
+Make sure you have the required version of Python by typing the following in the terminal,

 .. code-block:: shell

       $ python --version

-For *Mac* users, python version 3 is installed under the name *python3*.
-You may replace *python* for *python3* in the above command and all subsequent python statements.
+For *MacOS* users, python version 3 is installed under the name *python3*.
+You may replace *python* for *python3* in the above command and all subsequent Python statements.

 For *Windows* users, Python is not usually installed by default.
 See `Python.org <https://www.python.org/downloads/windows/>`_ for a list of official Python downloads and Windows installation instructions.

 .. seealso::

-  If you do not have python or have an older version of python, you may visit the `Python downloads <https://www.python.org/downloads/>`_ or `Anaconda <https://www.anaconda.com/products/individual/>`_ websites and follow their instructions on how to install python.
+  If you do not have Python or have an older version of Python, you may visit the `Python downloads <https://www.python.org/downloads/>`_ or `Anaconda <https://www.anaconda.com/products/individual/>`_ websites and follow their instructions on installing Python.

 Installing ``mrsimulator``
 --------------------------